Convoy of Russian peacekeepers passes freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 2.
-A convoy of 18 trucks and 1 passenger car of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 3.
+A convoy of 14 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.

-The vehicles were moving from Lachin in the direction of Khankendi along the mentioned road.
+Today, a total of 20 vehicles of Russian peacekeepers drove along the Lachin-Khankendi road.

 The peaceful protest on the Lachin-Khankendi road against the illicit exploitation of Azerbaijan's mineral resources in the area of Russian peacekeepers' temporary deployment has been going on for over fifty days.